UDISE Plus vs DISE – Key Differences & What Changed in 2026-27

 DISE had several major problems that made it unreliable:

-• Paper-based: Data was collected on paper, leading to transcription errors when entered into computers
+• Paper-based: Operators collected data on paper, leading to transcription errors when entering it into computers

 • Ghost students possible: Schools could inflate enrollment numbers to get more mid-day meal funding

-• No individual teacher records: Could not track a teacher's career across multiple schools
+• No individual teacher records: The system could not track a teacher's career across multiple schools

 What UDISE Plus Added That DISE Did Not Have